-From personal experience, I'd recommend Zoom or WebinarGeek - both do what they say on the tin, but I think WebinarGeek is the better choice thanks to its user-friendly design and tools for integrating pre-recorded video and automation.
+From personal experience, I'd recommend Zoom or WebinarGeek — both do what they say on the tin, but I think WebinarGeek is the better choice thanks to its user-friendly design and tools for integrating pre-recorded video and automation.

 Every webinar needs someone to lead it, even if you have multiple hosts involved.
 The people in your company who have the knowledge you need for the webinar aren't always the most comfortable in front of the camera.

 In cases like these, it's best to choose a webinar host based on their presentation skills.
 They can then lead the discussion, interview an expert or even deliver the presentation.
 Then, when it's time for the Q&A, the expert can step in to answer viewers' questions, with the host acting as a moderator.